Resource-efficient simulation of noisy quantum circuits and application to network-enabled QRAM optimization

 Three main schemes have been investigated to date: the fan-out scheme that was already described, the bucket brigade model, and the teleportation-based scheme.
 Important figures of merit for the QRAM are the fidelity of the above transformation and the query time.
 For a detailed study and comparison of the first two schemes, please refer to Ref.~\cite{Hann2021a}.

-In the bucket brigade (BB) model~\cite{Giovannetti2008}, the number of qubits of the device still scales as $O(2^N)$.
-However, the number of control gates to be performed in each memory call only scales polynomially with $N$.
-Therefore, accounting for qubit decoherence, a QRAM based on the BB scheme is more viable than the fan-out scheme.
-To enable this scaling, the protocol includes a third state in each node, called the ``wait'' state for preventing the effect of super-decoherence on all the nodes in the tree.
-Nonetheless, Hann \textit{et al.}~\cite{Hann2021a} have recently shown that excluding the wait state still retains a poly-logarithmic scaling under different noise channels.
+In the bucket brigade (BB) model~\cite{Giovannetti2008,Giovannetti2008a}, the number of qubits of the device scales as $O(2^n)$, as does the number of gates.
+Moreover, the original protocol ~\cite{Giovannetti2008} includes an additional third state in each node, called the ``wait'' state in order to prevent the exponential scaling of the amount of decoherence, with respect to the memory size.
+However, Hann \textit{et al.}~\cite{Hann2021a} have shown that the origin of the noise resilience of the BB model is the amount of entanglement among the memory's components and not the presence of the ``wait'' state, as one can devise a BB model without the ``wait'' state that still achieves a polynomial scaling of the decoherence with respect to the number of memory addresses $n$.

 More recently, Chen \textit{et al.} presented a photonic network-based QRAM scheme~\cite{Chen2021} that makes use of quantum teleportation of addresses from a quantum computer to the QRAM binary tree.
 Such a scheme greatly increases the protocol's efficiency by teleporting the registers to the layers (initially prepared in GHZ states) in parallel as opposed to in series, thereby circumventing the event of a single qubit loss collapsing the entire tree state.
 Additionally, the proposed QRAM maps onto quantum networks, leading to potential applications in distributed quantum computing and sensing.